We hope to create better understanding about the people and the organizations behind the war on police officers.

 Founded in 2016, the foundation saw a need to help our heroes in blue.
 Men and women who wear a law enforcement uniform earn respect from the communities they serve by performing their duties to the best of their abilities.
 They place their lives on the line every day while we go about our business of providing better lives for our families.
 In the United States, our local law enforcement have a long and dignified history of protecting the communities they serve, and we intend to preserve this approach to law enforcement, so our police officers can continue to stand in the gap between those who would harm us and the free society we all long to safeguard.

 Plenty of other great police charities and foundations exist, yet we focus on an educational need that will help to ensure the independence that law enforcement needs to best serve and be accountable to its local communities.

 The Law Enforcement Charitable Foundation began based on ideas from James F. Fitzgerald, a former Newark Police detective.
-His experience in law enforcement as well as his decades of work to help preserve the American system of government allows the foundation to have solid roots in identifying the educational and support tools needed to accomplish our mission, strive to our vision, and meet the needs of law enforcement.
+His experience in law enforcement as well as his decades of work to help preserve the American system of government allows the foundation to have solid roots in identifying the educational and support tools needed to accomplish our mission of supporting police officers and the families of fallen officers, strive to our vision, and meet the needs of law enforcement.